jollygoodcode/Project_Checklist/README.md

 # Project Checklist

-Jolly Good Code is a boutique software consultancy in Singapore that specialises in Agile software development with Ruby.
+[Jolly Good Code](http://www.jollygoodcode.com) is a boutique software consultancy in Singapore that specializes in Agile engineering with Ruby (and Rails).

 We do a number of projects every year and Anchors of a project are responsible for going through this checklist whenever we start a project.